uperl/File-Which/README.md

 - [IPC::Cmd](https://metacpan.org/pod/IPC::Cmd)

+    This module provides (among other things) a `can_run` function, which is similar to `which`.
+It is a much heavier module since it does a lot more, and if you use `can_run` it pulls in [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker).
+This combination may be overkill for applications which do not need [IPC::Cmd](https://metacpan.org/pod/IPC::Cmd)'s complicated interface for running programs, or do not need the memory overhead required for installing Perl modules.

-    Comes with a `can_run` function with slightly different semantics that the traditional UNIX where.
-It will find executables in the current directory, even though the current directory is not searched for by default on Unix.
+    At least some older versions will find executables in the current directory, even if the current directory is not in the search path (which is the default on modern Unix).

+    `can_run` converts directory path name to the 8.3 version on Windows using `Win32::GetShortPathName` in some cases.
+This is useful for tools that just need to run something using `system` in scalar mode, but may be inconvenient for tools like [App::pwhich](https://metacpan.org/pod/App::pwhich) where user readability is a premium.

 - [Devel::CheckBin](https://metacpan.org/pod/Devel::CheckBin)